-When DOC is the requesting agency, the project officer must track and measure performance and report those findings to the servicing agency.
+When the Department of Commerce is the requesting agency, the project officer must track and measure performance and report those findings to the servicing agency.

-When DOC is the servicing agency, the contracting officer must evaluate the contractor's performance with consideration to the requesting agency's input and document performance in accordance with DOC policy.
+When the Department of Commerce is the servicing agency, the contracting officer must evaluate the contractor's performance with consideration to the requesting agency's input and document performance in accordance with Department of Commerce policy.